ymadoff/ryba/spark/history_server/doctor.md

+# Apache Spark History Server

-# ATS implementation for the Spark History Server
+## ATS implementation for the Spark History Server

 The SHS doent seems to server webpage.
 The log shows: